 One simple measure of plan maturity is the ratio of the number of inactive members (those receiving benefits and those entitled to a deferred benefit) to the number of active members.
 The Support Ratio is expected to increase gradually as a plan matures.
-The chart below shows the growth in the Support Ratio from 2014 to 2023 as the number of active members has increased by only 5%, while the number of inactives has increased by almost 40%.
+The chart below shows the growth in the Support Ratio from 2015 to 2024 as the number of active members has increased by only 7%, while the number of inactives has increased by almost 38%.
+However, the Support Ratio decreased slightly from 2023 to 2024 from 1.62 to 1.60 due to the growth in active membership.